deephaven/deephaven-core/cpp-client/README.md

 # Updating proto generated C++ stubs (intended for developers)
    1. Ensure you have a local installation of the dependent libraries as described earlier in this document.
-Source the `env.sh` file to ensure you have the correct definition in your shell for the steps below.
+Source the `env.sh` file to ensure you have the correct environment variable definitions in your shell for the steps below.

    2. In the `proto/proto-backend-grpc/src/main/proto` directory
       (relative from your deephave-core clone base directory),